L9L4/HI-SSL/README.md

 All the manuscripts underwent the following preprocessing stage:
 * the unnecessary pages (for example, unwritten pages, pages containing too many drawings, or pictures of the manuscript cover) were removed;
-* To prevent the unwritten borders of the pages from being included in the pipeline, each image was cropped to match a given size (constant across all the manuscript).
+* to prevent the unwritten borders of the pages from being included in the pipeline, each image was cropped to match a given size (constant across all the manuscript).
 <p align="center">
     <img src="./images/preprocessing.png" width="360">
 </p>